Actasidiot/CGRN/README.md

 # CGRN: Character Generation and Recognition Network

-# Introcution
+# Introduction

 This is the code of our paper 'Boosting scene character recognition by learning canonical forms of glyphs' accepted by IJDAR-ICDAR Journal Track.
 The paper can be found here http://arxiv.org/abs/1907.05577 .

 # Datasets and pretrained VGG model

-To download the datasets and pretrained VGG model used in our experiments
+Download the datasets and pretrained VGG model used in our experiments in this link.
+After download these files,
+Put 'vgg16_weights.npz' under 'pretrained_vgg'.
+Put 'IIIT5k' and 'ICDAR03' under 'data'.

 # Train
 To start training run the following command: